analytiq-hub/sigagent.github.io/machine_learning/_posts/2022-01-23-rotation-invariant-cnn.md

     * In practice, graph neural nets have at most 5-6 layers.
 Deeper than that, they saturate.
 So unlike ResNets, which can have hundreds, or even thousands of layersm graph neural nets are shallow.
     * The subgraphs for the kernel library consist of the entire set of subgraphs.
     * You can do maxpooling between layers of graphs, to shrink the higher layers.
+    * Equivariant graphs are data efficient.
+In some sense, data efficiency is equivalent to accuracy.
+    * Spherical gauge symmetric models can be used to detect storms on earth.